Tracker funds can be a low-cost investment option that is simple to understand and may offer attractive returns. Find out more...

 To invest in tracker funds, you could find the right one for you through an investment supermarket or you could buy directly from a fund management firm.

-While an investment supermarket will charge fees, going direct to a fund management firm is usually much more expensive.
+While an investment supermarket and online investment management services will charge fees, going direct to a fund management firm is usually much more expensive.